Scariest Purchases You Could Make In Your Lifetime

 b.
 Food

 Food plays a pivotal role in any wedding, as such having a credible caterer is important.
-The Asian culture believes that by serving guests with good food, they will bless the newly wed abundantly.
+Asian culture believes that by serving guests with good food, they will bless the newly wed abundantly.

 So, it is important to ensure the quality is just and the quantity is right.
 However, remember, quality comes with a price.
 Though it is important to keep your wedding budget in mind, it is also crucial to remember, there is no free lunch in this world.
 If the price is too good to be true, it probably is.